Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Preliminaries

-In particular, for $\e$ small enough, $x_\eps\in B(x,1)\cap \Omegb$---it is not on the boundary of the ball---and we can write down viscosity subsolution inequalities.
+For $\e$ small enough and for some large enough constant $K_1>0$ to be chosen later on, we consider the function in the compact set $(\overline{B(x,1)}\cap \Omegb) \times [0,T]$ where $\varphi=\varphi_1$ defined at the beginning of Section~\ref{sec:GCR.LCR}.
+This function achieves its maximum at $(x_\eps,t_\eps)$ and, using that the $\eps\varphi$-term tends to $0$, classical arguments allow to show that In particular, for $\e$ small enough, $x_\eps\in B(x,1)\cap \Omegb$---it is not on the boundary of the ball---and we can write down viscosity subsolution inequalities.
 We claim that, for $\e$ small enough and for $K_1>0$ large enough, we have necessarily $t_\eps=0$ and $u(x_\eps,0)\leq u_0(x_\eps)$.
-Indeed \begin{enumerate} \item[$(i)$] On one hand, if $\e$ is small enough, the Ventcell boundry condition cannot hold since the $\eps\varphi$-term has a derivative which is $+\e^{-3}$ while all the $x'$-derivatives at at most of order $\e^{-2}$. \item[$(ii)$] On the other hand, if $K_1$ is large enough (of order, say, $\eps^{-8}$), the equation cannot hold either. \end{enumerate} Hence only the inequality associated to the initial data can hold, proving our claim.
+Indeed \begin{enumerate} \item[$(i)$] On one hand, if $\e$ is small enough, the Ventcell boundary condition cannot hold since the $\eps\varphi$-term has a derivative which is $+\e^{-3}$ while all the $x'$-derivatives at at most of order $\e^{-2}$. \item[$(ii)$] On the other hand, if $K_1$ is large enough (of order, say, $\eps^{-8}$), the equation cannot hold either. \end{enumerate} Hence only the inequality associated to the initial data can hold, proving our claim.
 To conclude, it suffices to recall that $u_0$ is continuous and $u(x_\eps,0)\to u(x,0)$ invoking again classical arguments. \end{proof}

 Again, in the result above, of \hyp{Gen}-$(ii)$ is automatically satisfied if $F$ is a first-order Hamiltonian.